-Watch: See how Union won their first-ever derby with Hertha
+Watch: See how Union won their first-ever Bundesliga derby

 The first capital derby took place on 16 November 1974 when Hertha won 3-0 'away' at Tennis Borussia at the Olympiastadion.
 The Old Lady would then win the next two at home in 1975 (2-1) and 1976 (2-0) before losing the return game 2-0 in 1977.